lnhinguyen/Diabetes-Prediction-Machine-Learning/README.md

 # Results
 Random Forest performed best among 6 models.
 The exercise also showed the importance of feature selection and SMOTE in classification using large-scale data.

+# Note
+As the data file is too large to upload on Github, here is the original data file: https://drive.google.com/file/d/1a8va0G-FXgtXC8DKwpQ1gukn4myNA4cw/view?usp=sharing